Brown dwarf: Unusual brown dwarf binaries

 The wide binary system 2M1101AB was the first binary with a separation greater than 20 AU.
 The discovery of the system gave definitive insights to the formation of brown dwarfs.
 It was previously thought that wide binary brown dwarfs are not formed or at least are disrupted at ages of 1–10 Myr.
 The existence of this system is also inconsistent with the ejection hypothesis.
 The ejection hypothesis was a proposed hypothesis in which brown dwarfs form in a multiple system, but are ejected before they gain enough mass to burn hydrogen.

 More recently the wide binary W2150AB was discovered.
 It has a similar mass ratio and binding energy as 2M1101AB, but a greater age and is located in a different region of the galaxy.
 While 2M1101AB is in a closely crowded region, the binary W2150AB is in a sparsely-separated field.
 It must have survived any dynamical interactions in its natal star cluster.
 The binary belongs also to a few L+T binaries that can be easily resolved by ground-based observatories.
 The other two are SDSS J1416+13AB and Luhman 16.

 There are other interesting binary systems such as the eclipsing binary brown dwarf system 2MASS J05352184–0546085.
 Photometric studies of this system have revealed that the less massive brown dwarf in the system is hotter than its higher-mass companion.
+Another unusual binary brown dwarf system is ZTF J1239+8347, whose components orbit so closely together that they are undergoing mass transfer.
+In that system, the more massive brown dwarf directly pulls matter from its companion and becomes heated to temperatures of 8900 K, producing a bright blue hotspot in its atmosphere.